BioSchemas/bioschemas.github.io/tutorials/howto/howto_new_profile_version.md

 * Bioschemas specifications [GDrive folder](https://drive.google.com/drive/folders/0B8yXU9SkT3ftaWJtTGYyTTJjck0): to create the spreadsheet corresponding to the new draft profile, you need editing rights
   * Note 1: a specification in Bioschemas defines either a type (existing in schema.org or created by Bioschemas) or a profile (set of rules on how to use a type).
 A type specification corresponds to a set of relations, aka properties, between the described type and other types (for instance, the specification for the [type Protein](https://bioschemas.org/types/Protein) includes a property ```associatedDisease``` describing how a relation between a protein and a disease).
 A profile specification selects the most useful properties for a given type and provides additional information on cardinality, marginality and controlled vocabularies (for instance, the specification for the [Protein profile](https://bioschemas.org/profiles/Protein/) indicates that the property ```associatedDisease``` is recommended and has cardinality MANY)
   * Note 2: a GDrive, short for Google Drive, is a file storage and synchronization service developed by Google.
-Bioschemas uses a GDrrive folder to host information related to, for instance, specifications
+Bioschemas uses a GDrive folder to host information related to, for instance, specifications
-* [GOweb repository](https://github.com/BioSchemas/bioschemas-goweb): to move from the spreadsheet to the website
+* [GOWeb repository](https://github.com/BioSchemas/bioschemas-goweb): to move from the spreadsheet to the website
 * [Website repository](https://github.com/BioSchemas/bioschemas.github.io): to publish the new draft profile, you need editing rights
 * [Specifications repository](https://github.com/BioSchemas/specifications): to add compliant examples regarding the new draft profile, you need editing rights